 They underpin our work, our industry – in fact, when you start thinking about the need for good ideas, it’s hard to know where to stop: Good ideas run our lives.
 But how to come up with them?
 That’s another story.

 With the notion of Slow Down To Speed Up fresh on our minds, we wanted our latest studio chat to open up the discussion to some of the team at BEAR.
-In this blog we discuss the need for brilliant, considered ideas versus flashes of inspiration, and how we, as a creative team, come up with the good stuff.
+In this blog we discuss the need for brilliant, considered ideas versus flashes of inspiration, and how we, as a creative design agency, come up with the good stuff.

 So without further ado…

 A nose for a story, a head for a good idea

 In a sped-up world, having the time to consider a decision is a rare commodity.
 With everything at our fingertips (no trips to the library or people to consult if you don’t want to), ideas are very easy to come by.
 But having an instinct for a great idea is rare.
 And having the confidence to develop it is also a skill that’s hard to come by.